 Discovery RE is a comprehensive detailed lesson planning resource for Religious Education for the whole Primary School plus Nursery (Ages 3-11) written by teachers for teachers.

 The enquiry approach makes RE exciting and engaging for both teachers and children alike.

-The 3rd Edition has 59 enquiry modules.
+The 3rd edition has 64 enquiry modules.
 Christianity is taught in every year group, with Christmas and Easter given fresh treatment every year, developing children’s learning in a progressive way.
 Buddhism, Hinduism, Islam, Judaism and Sikhism are included and there is flexibility as to which religions the school chooses to teach when.

-Assessment of learning is also made straightforward using the new colour-coded ‘Beyond Levels’ process with activities, descriptors and exemplification.
+Assessment of learning is straightforward using the colour-coded assessment process with activities, descriptors and exemplification.